- Print and Broadcast Media

 Print and Broadcast Media

 Try using public service announcements in local paper and radio stations.
 Newspapers, particularly local weekly or biweekly editions, carry a “Community Calendar” of events.
-Your rocket club meetings and launches are legitimate candidates for these columns.
+Your Section meetings and launches are legitimate candidates for these columns.
 Keep the information down to a minimum: time, date, place, and who to contact for further information.
-Also remember to keep sending in these announcements after your club gets going.
-It’s free advertising, and every spot you advertise may bring you more members.
+Also remember to keep sending in these announcements after your Section gets going.
+It’s free advertising and every spot you advertise may bring you more members.
 Check with your local papers’ requirements before submitting your announcements.
 Most will have no problem with an announcement like the sample below:

 The Centreville Rocket Society will hold its meeting Friday, March 4, at 7:30 p.m.
 The meeting will be held at the Town Hall, Room 310.
 Contact Bill Jones, 555-1234, for further information.

 Local radio stations also run “Public Service Announcements.”
 Generally, the same text you sent to the newspaper will work here.
 Make sure you indicate you want a “public service announcement” made on behalf of your group when you write or call the radio station.
 Local TV stations sometimes have similar announcements, so check them out as well.

 There are several ways you can use cable TV to your advantage.
 The first and simplest is to submit a form with a text ad announcing your new club.
 These ads typically run on page-oriented “community bulletin board” screens, or as “crawls” under the on-line program guide.